 - The student must submit the Status Change form in Self-Service to request their return from AH no later than the last day of the add/drop period.
 Students returning from AH will not be eligible to enroll in courses until the return from AH Status Change form has been processed.
-Therefore, students are strongly encouraged to submit this form prior to the start of the term. - The student must consult with his/her professional advisor to review and approve the revised Program of Study. - Students must pay the Return from AH fee (see the Tuition & Fees) when the Status Change form is submitted. - If a student does not enroll for a term and does not fill out a petition for an AH via the Status Change process in Self-Service prior to the last day of the add/drop period, the student will be officially withdrawn from FNU and must reapply and be readmitted to FNU.
+Therefore, students are strongly encouraged to submit this form prior to the start of the term. - If an emergency AH was granted for sudden illness or pregnancy (childbirth or complications from) the student must submit medical clearance documentation to the Associate Dean from a licensed healthcare provider.
+The release shall identify the date the student may return to school (didactic or clinical) along with any restrictions. - The student must consult with his/her professional advisor to review and approve the revised Program of Study. - Students must pay the Return from AH fee (see the Tuition & Fees) when the Status Change form is submitted. - If a student does not enroll for a term and does not fill out a petition for an AH via the Status Change process in Self-Service prior to the last day of the add/drop period, the student will be officially withdrawn from FNU and must reapply and be readmitted to FNU. - If an emergency AH is granted for sudden illness or pregnancy (childbirth or complications from) the student must submit medical clearance to the Dean from a licensed healthcare provider.
+The release shall identify the date the student may return to school (didactic or clinical) along with any restrictions.

-Other Student Responsibilities Related to an AH Because students are not eligible to do any coursework, submit assignments or take examinations while on AH, students are strongly encouraged to not begin an AH with an incomplete grade in any of their courses.
+Other Student Responsibilities Related to an AH

+Because students are not eligible to do any coursework, submit assignments or take examinations while on AH, students are strongly encouraged to not begin an AH with an incomplete grade in any of their courses.
 In the event that this is unavoidable, the student must meet with the Course Coordinator upon return from the AH to discuss the course in which they have an incomplete grade.
 If the course has been significantly revised, the Course Coordinator may require the student to start the course over with the new course content, readings, assignments, and exams.
 It is the student's responsibility to notify her/his Regional Clinical Faculty and preceptor of the AH.